4817 Butler Road Glyndon, MD 21071

 • Brush as usual, but gently around the surgical area

 Wisdom teeth can create a variety of dental concerns once they develop.
-They are the last molars to develop in the back of the mouth.
-Often, there is not enough space for wisdom teeth to break through the gum tissue.
-You may notice that your teeth shift to make space for wisdom teeth.
+They are the last set of molars to develop and are in the back of the mouth.
+Often there is not enough space for wisdom teeth to break through the gum tissue.
+You may notice that your teeth begin to shift in an attempt to make space for wisdom teeth.
 It is vital to note that even if your wisdom teeth can erupt, they are usually difficult to maintain and tend to develop cavities due to their location in your mouth.

-Our doctors recommend wisdom tooth removal for most patients to prevent adverse effects on the rest of the oral cavity.
-In the rare occasion that wisdom teeth can erupt in a way that a patient can maintain, we will carefully monitor their health at each hygiene appointment.
+For the majority of our patients, our doctors will recommend wisdom tooth removal to prevent adverse effects on the rest of the oral cavity.
+In the rare occasion the wisdom teeth are able to erupt in a way that a patient can maintain them, we will carefully monitor their health at each hygiene appointment.

-Our office has addressed common questions and concerns about removing teeth below.
+Our office has addressed common questions and concerns about the removal of teeth below.
 Contact us if you have further questions or concerns.

 It is important to follow the postoperative instructions provided after your extraction appointment.
-If the extraction site discomfort worsens rather than progressively getting better, if bleeding continues beyond the 24-hour mark, or if swelling does not lessen, call our office.
-If you have any additional questions, please reach out, and we will gladly address your concerns.
+If the extraction site discomfort worsens rather than progressively getting better, if bleeding continues beyond the 24-hours mark, or if swelling if not lessening, call our office.
+If you have any additional questions, please reach out and we will gladly address your concerns.

-After tooth extraction, tooth replacement options include dental implants, a dental bridge, and partial or complete dentures.
-The Baltimore Dental Co. team can provide all the replacement options that best meet your needs.
-We recommend replacing the missing tooth to prevent future issues.
+After a tooth extraction, your options for tooth replacement include dental implants, a dental bridge, and partial or complete dentures.
+The Baltimore Dental Co. team can provide you with all the replacement options that best meet your needs.

 If you suspect you need a tooth extraction, please request an appointment with Baltimore Dental Co.’s dental team to determine which treatment options are best for you.
-If tooth extraction is necessary, we will provide this service in our Glyndon, MD dental office.
+If tooth extraction is necessary, we are happy to provide this service to you in our Glyndon, MD dental office.